 The M.P.H. program offers two concentration areas of study: Health Promotion and Education and Population Health.

-Students in the Population Health concentration have fewer course requirements allowing them the flexibility to choose public health courses based upon their interests and professsional goals.
-The population health concentration offers several programs of study to assist students who want to explore a variety of public health topic areas, focus on advanced methods, or ultimately work as public health practitioners.
+Students in the PH concentration will have fewer course requirements allowing them the flexibility to choose public health courses based upon their interests and professional goals.
+The PH concentration offers several programs of study to assist students who want to explore a variety of public health topic areas (e.g., global health, emergency management, leadership), focus on advanced analytical methods, or ultimately work as public health practitioners.

 Program of Study

 Students will develop a program of study selecting electives to complete their program requirements.
-In addition to qualitative and quantitative courses, the program offers electives in several specialty areas — emergency preparedness, health promotion & education, global health and public health management.
+In addition to qualitative and quantitative courses, the program offers electives in several specialty areas — emergency management, health promotion and education, global health, and public health management.
 Students may take courses within other colleges/schools at Wright State with prior approval of the M.P.H. program director.
 Contact the M.P.H. program coordinator for more information.

-In the majority of cases, electives a student plans to take as part of the M.P.H. degree can be applied to certificate programs offered by the Department of Community Health.
+In the majority of cases, electives a student plans to take as part of the M.P.H. degree can be applied to certificate programs offered by the Department of Population and Public Health Sciences (Aerospace Medicine, Epidemiology, Global Heath, Health Care Management, Public Health Emergency Preparedness or Public Health Leadership).
 Students must contact the certificate program assistant prior to taking the courses to apply for the certificate.

-A major strength of the WSU M.P.H. program is in providing students with opportunities to apply learning directly within the community setting.
-The applied research component serves to ground students in "real world" public health applications, and provides service to the community.
-Each student will work with a faculty representative and a community preceptor.
-This will constitute the first component of applied learning.
+A major strength of the Wright State University (WSU) M.P.H. program is in providing students with opportunities to apply learning directly within the community setting.
+The applied component serves to ground students in "real world" public health applications and provides service to the public health community.